mjshuff23/aws-cloud-practitioner-essentials/module-2.md

     - Good for batch workloads
   - **Dedicated Hosts**
     - Used for meeting certain compliance requirements and no one else will share your host

+## Amazon EC2 Scaling

+- **Scalability** involves beginning with only the resources you need and designing your architecture to automatically respond to changing demand by scaling in or out.
+As a result, you pay for only the resources you use.
+- You can achieve automatic scaling by using the AWS service **Amazon EC2 Auto Scaling**

+### Amazon EC2 Auto Scaling

+- If you've ever tried to access a website that wouldn't load and frequently timed out, the website might have received more requests than it was able to handle.
+This situation is similar to waiting in a long line a coffee shop, where there is only one barista to take orders from customers.
+- Amazon EC2 Auto Scaling enables you to automatically add or remove EC2 instances in response to changing application demand.
+By Automatically scaling your instances in and out as needed, you are able to maintain a greater sense of application availability and will only pay for what you use.
+- **Dynamic Scaling** - Responds to changing demand
+- **Predictive Scaling** - Automatically schedules the right number of Amazon EC2 instances based on the predicted demand
+- To scale faster, you can use dynamic scaling and predictive scaling together.
+- There are two types of scaling, ***up*** and ***out***
+  - **Up** - Adding more power to the machines that are running
+  - **Out** - Adding more instances to the host
+- When you create an Auto Scaling group, you can set the **minimum number**, **maximum number**, and **desired capacity** of EC2 instances
+  - If you do not specify the desired number of Amazon EC2 instances in an Auto Scaling group, the desired capacity defaults to your minimum capacity.

 ## Additional Resources